-Casio recently launched its first Wear OS powered smartwatch –the G-Squad GSW-H1000.
+Casio recently launched its first Wear OS-powered smartwatch –the G-Squad GSW-H1000.
 The GSW-H1000 comes loaded with a variety of Google apps and services designed for the watch.

 On the other hand, the Amazfit T-Rex is a one-year-old popular rugged smartwatch.
 The all-new G-Squad is supposed to compete with the T-Rex in the market.
-So here, we’ll do a quick comparison of these two smart wearables.
+So here, we’ll make a quick comparison of these two smart wearables.

 Casio G-Squad Pro GSW H1000 v/s Amazfit T-Rex

-The all-new Casio G-Squad has a so-called dual-display that combines a monochrome, always-on LCD for time display with a color 1.2-inch LCD for high-definition display of maps, sensor data and more.
+The all-new Casio G-Squad has a so-called dual-display that combines a monochrome, always-on LCD for time display with a color 1.2-inch LCD for high-definition display of maps, sensor data, and more.
 This dual display enables optimal display options for your setting while always maintaining excellent visibility.

-While Amazfit boasts a 1.3-Inch AMOLED Color Screen and features Always-On Display.
-Watch faces are customizable to meet your personal needs.
+While Amazfit boasts a 1.3-Inch AMOLED Color Screen and features Always-On Display, watch, faces are customizable to meet your personal needs.

 So, in terms of display, it’s all subjective.
-If you like AMOLED display, then go for Amazfit or if you’d like to have the additional features of Dual display then Casio’s version will be the gadget to go.
+If you like AMOLED display, then go for Amazfit, or if you’d like to have the additional features of Dual display, then Casio’s version will be the gadget to go.

 The Amazfit T-Rex’s shape is a tough smartwatch with a solid build.
 Due to its amazing, rugged body, it has obtained 12 Military Certifications.
-For outdoor smartwatches, robustness and reliability are particularly important and the T-Rex delivers both.
-The 12 military-grade certifications testify its robustness and resistance to harsh environments.
+For outdoor smartwatches, robustness and reliability are particularly important, and the T-Rex delivers both.
+The 12 military-grade certifications testify to its robustness and resistance to harsh environments.

 Needless to say, the Casio G-SHOCK is also phenomenal in terms of build quality.
 Though no military certifications or as such, it features shock-resistant construction plus a water-resistant microphone and charging port.
 An optical sensor to measure heart rate at the wrist and a microphone also provides shock resistance and 20-bar water resistance.

-So, in terms of build quality both are A+.
+So, in terms of build quality, both are A+.
 You’ve to consider your comfort level before picking either one in this aspect.

-If you are an outdoor enthusiast, make sure you check our latest list of the best rugged smartwatches in 2021.
+If you are an outdoor enthusiast, make sure you check our latest list of the best-rugged smartwatches in 2021.

 The Amazfit comes with a 390mAh LiPo battery, which is rated to provide 20 days of Heart rate monitoring always on, sleep monitoring; GPS turned on for 13 minutes a day, 150 messages pushed daily which activate the screen, wrist raised 30 times which activate the screen, and 5 minutes of other operations in the Daily use mode which is pretty good battery life.